Populated places in Ukraine: Cities

 City with special status is treated as a city-region.
-Most cities in Ukraine are the centres of the corresponding municipality (hromada).
-Only 8 cities (Stebnyk, Sosnivka, Uhniv, Ukrainsk, Bilytske, Rodynske and Hirnyk, Donetsk Oblast) are included into another municipality.
+Most cities in Ukraine are the centres of the corresponding hromada.
 Two cities (Chernobyl and Pripyat) are abandoned and are governed by the State Agency of Ukraine on the Exclusion Zone Management.

-City status a settlement receives on a decision of the Supreme Council of Ukraine - Verkhovna Rada.
+City status a populated place receives on a decision of the Verkhovna Rada of Ukraine.

 Cities that have population of less than 50,000 are considered to be small cities and fall under a special state program in development of small cities.
-According to the 2001 Ukrainian Census there are 454 cities in Ukraine, among which two with special status (Kyiv and Sevastopol).